augustss/verse-semantics/Book/docs/16_live_variables.md

 }
 -->

-The guards are re-evaluated until values stabilize.
+If the type of the variable is comparable, the guards are re-evaluated until values stabilize.
 In this example, `X` decrements to -1, `Y` clamps to 0, and `X` would recompute but produces -1 again, so the system stabilizes.

 However, cycles without proper termination conditions can diverge.
 Verse detects common patterns but cannot prevent all divergence—care must be taken when designing interdependent live variables.